Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[5] Nucelar genes phylogenetics/README.md

 <br/><br/>
 **[5.3] Process BUSCO gene alingemnts**

-The alignments were filtered to remove those of unusal length, remvoe short seqeunces, filter by number of taxa, and remvoe short alingments.
+The alignments were filtered to remove those of unusal length, remove short seqeunces, filter by number of taxa, and remove short alingments.
 We also cleaned the alingments as in step **[3.4] Clean the mtGenome alingnment**.
 This was all done with a custom shells script.

 Shell script = `Process-alignments.sh`